jhoelzel/jhoelzel.github.io/_posts/2023-04-16-Kubernetes-resource-limits.md

 ```

 To start with, we have a CPU request but no limit in place: CPU requests/limits are set to 200m / none.
+200m is usually enough to encorporate the average usage of the our super huge startup that means round about 20 concurrent users so we figured this is a great way to start off.

 ### oh no, here comes a traffic spike